A welcome to

 In KS3 students will cover a range of topics that will help to develop their ICT skills and introduce them to computing concepts.Students are introduced to computing through a clear framework of lessons that reflects the new computing programmes of study.

-We currently offer three courses at Key Stage 4, catering to a wide range of student interests and learning preferences:
+We currently offer two courses at Key Stage 4, catering to a wide range of student interests and learning preferences: